Floating Charges And Fixed Charges: Understanding The DifferencesMay 13, 2021

 What is a floating charge?

 A floating charge is generally seen as more flexible for the borrowing business.
 Floating charges are dynamic – as the name suggests.
-The charges cover assets such as stock, moveable machinery, and debtors.
+The charges cover assets such as stock, movable machinery, and debtors.
 They can also refer to future assets acquired in the running of a business.

 A business may feel more secure in borrowing money against floating charges since such assets can be managed by the business without lender approval.